idsia-robotics/navground/docs/guides/extend/register_py.rst

 Class Schema
 ------------

-If your class defines a custom YAML representation, it should also register the related JSON-schema, as a function of type :py:type:`typing.Callable[[dict[str, typing.Any]], None]` that modify the default schema of the class.
+If your class defines a custom YAML representation, it should also register the related JSON-schema, as a function of type :py:`typing.Callable[[dict[str, typing.Any]], None]` that modify the default schema of the class.

 In the example above, we add the appropriate schema